MindfolkTech/soulful-sync-care/docs/PERSONALITY_TAGS_RESEARCH.md

 4. **Balanced** - Both relational and technical factors

 ### Implemented Changes:
-1. ✅ Added 'warm' to Supportive & Relational
+1. ✅ Added 'warm' to Supportive and Relational
 2. ✅ Replaced 'problem-solving' with 'solution-oriented'
-3. ✅ Replaced 'versatile' with 'empathetic' in Flexible & Adaptive
+3. ✅ Replaced 'versatile' with 'empathetic' in Flexible and Adaptive
 4. ✅ Removed 'process-focused' from Calm style

 ### Overall Rating: 9/10